 I went to Paris the first time for my 50 ieth birthday.
-I could talk for hours about this beautiful city and its neighbourhoods.
-I was fascinated by the craftsmanship of the doorknobs.
-Here’s a Photoshop collage of my favorite ones, hope you enjoy them too!
+I could talk for hours about this beautiful city and its neighborhoods.
+I was fascinated by the craftsmanship of the door knockers.
+Ah! the color of Parisian doors.
+Here’s a Photoshop collage (Post card/ travel art) of my favorite door knockers hope you enjoy them too!

 Why am I starting a sewing and DIY blog of my own?